 When Ian was given some of these original Victory timbers they were often covered in thick layers of old lead paint and frequently contained either holes where iron or copper bolts were once attached or as often or not the remains of these old iron and copper bolts still firmly embedded in position deep within the beams.
 As these iron bolts had often badly corroded over the centuries in made then very difficult to remove without having to cut away the oak that surrounded them.

-Apart from the bas-relief carved relief panels of ‘HMS Victory in full sail’ Ian donate over the years, he has also carved several other smaller items again all from pieces of these original HMS Victory timbers.
+Apart from the bas-relief carved relief panels of ‘HMS Victory in full sail’ Ian has donated over the years, he has also carved several other smaller items again all from pieces of these original HMS Victory timbers.
 Not only were they given to a wide variety of charities to auction off to make some funds for their particular worthy causes, but he also produced some other smaller carvings which were then often presented to retiring crew members and the occasional visiting VIPs to Portsmouth Dockyard.

 These carvings created from these Victory’s timbers have also included such objects as a small Victory topsail, replicas of 32 pounder guns and a typical wooden spoon and goblet

-One of the most popular smaller carvings he was asked to produced for the various charities etc was a model of a 32 pounder gun and on one occasion Ian was also asked if it would be possible to carve one of his 8 inches long 32 pounder guns this time from part of what remained of one of HMS Victory’s original large deadeyes which were originally used to restrain and to put tension on the Victory’s various standing rigging lines.
+One of the most popular smaller carvings he was asked to produce for the various charities etc was a model of a 32 pounder gun and on one occasion Ian was also asked if it would be possible to carve one of his 8 inches long 32 pounder guns this time from part of what remained of one of HMS Victory’s original large deadeyes which were originally used to restrain and to put tension on the Victory’s various standing rigging lines.
 Most of this particular deadeye was missing and what remained was badly split and deemed beyond practical restoration and was being now being replaced.

 Although it was often the case that although on the outside of the these old Victory timbers as they were often covered in paint often still with old metal protruding from them they initially appear to be in quite a reasonable condition, more often the case the moment Ian got them back to the workshop and the layers of old paint removed, the splits, rot and worm damage was found to be much more extensive than first hoped, great lumps of oak, much of which had the texture of soft cork would simply crumbled away in his hands and in the end nothing useful could be done with them.